 Literature on how schools respond to situations like the Covid-19 pandemic is limited.
 Through this study, it was found out that school leaders are the prime players in planning for the school especially during the new normal.
 School administrators coordinate with concerned individuals and groups also known as education stakeholders for initiatives and innovations.
 If informed and involved, stakeholders take active roles in the processes of school management and learning continuity.
+This is coherent to the study of Leggat (2007) which identified 'commitment to the organization' and 'commitment to working collaboratively' as competencies perceived by public health leaders to contribute to effective teamwork in an organization.
+These competencies, which displayed an emphasis on team values and organization, have led to team success and better public health outcomes.
 As in the current study's case, this narrative inquiry captured the stories of school heads, as supported by teachers and parents, who have fought against the twists and turns of educational management while celebrating successes (in terms of adjustments in the LCP) and even managing frustrations (due to some delays in the distribution of modules) during this time of uncertainties.
-School heads included in the study have shown different effective leadership styles in dealing with their problems in schools.